Charles Duke: Later life

 Following his retirement from NASA, Duke left active duty in the USAF as a colonel, and entered the Air Force Reserve.
 He served as Mobilization Augmentee to the Commander, Air Force Basic Military Training Center and to the Commander, USAF Recruiting Service.
 He graduated from the Industrial College of the Armed Forces in 1978 and was promoted to brigadier general the following year.
 He retired in June 1986.
 He has logged 4,147 hours of flying time, of which 3,632 hours was in jet aircraft.

-Duke had always been fond of Coors Beer, which was only available in Texas around Dallas and El Paso at the time.
+Duke had always been fond of Coors Beer, which was available in Texas only around Dallas and El Paso at the time.
 In 1975, he heard that the company was thinking of expanding into the rest of Texas.
 He formed a partnership with former Olympic basketball player Dick Boushka, and they drew up a business plan and put in a bid for the new Coors distributorship in Austin.
 Coors declined their bid, but offered the distributorship in San Antonio instead, which they accepted.
 The house in El Lago was sold, and Duke and his family moved to New Braunfels, a community not far from San Antonio, where, as of March 2024, he and wife Dotty remain.
-His brother Bill died in 2011.
+His brother Bill died in 2010.

 The Coors distributorship was very successful, but Duke became bored and frustrated with it, and decided to sell in February 1978.
 He and Boushka realized a handsome profit from what had become a thriving business.
 He joined a friend, Ken Campbell, in real estate ventures.
 His subsequent business ventures include being president of the Orbit Corporation from 1976 to 1978; director of the Robbins Company from 1986 to 1989 and Amherst Fiber Optics in 2000; chairman of Duke Resources from 1988 to 1993 and Texcor from 1989 to 1994, and of the Astronaut Scholarship Foundation from 2011 to 2012.
 He was also a consultant for Lockheed Martin.

 In 1978, Duke became a committed born-again Christian.
 Duke wrote in his autobiography that his temper, ego, single-minded devotion to work, and greed had ruined his relationship with his wife and his children, and that his marriage teetered on the verge of divorce in the late 1960s and early 1970s, with Dotty suffering from depression and having considered suicide at one point.
 Duke stated that his marriage and his relationship with his children improved considerably after he committed his life to Jesus, and both Duke and Dotty—who became a Christian before him—credit God with making their lives much more complete and joyful, with Duke being active in Christian ministry.
 The Dukes are members of Christ Our King Anglican Church, an Anglican Church in North America congregation in New Braunfels.
+Duke also is an active young Earth creationist.